Metapattern/metapattern.github.io/remedy/remedy.md

 <br>
 ## What's possible together? ##

-The curiosity we cultivate in truly understanding your work will live on in a media that your entire company, today and tomorrow, can revist and build on.

 #### Lead a revolution ####
 *(through the power of storytelling)*

 We will champion human-centered healthcare, driecting the difinitive short film that reveals and crystallizes the revolution that's already taking place.
-Our story moves between single patient and doctor stories to reveal the difference in user experience, out to the industry as a whole and the economic reform taking place through bundled payments and episodic care.
+Our story moves between single patient and doctor stories.
+It reveals the differences in user experience between the way things were and the way the will be.
+The story will speak to the individual, to industry as a whole, and to the broad economic reform underway.

 <!-- .slide: data-background="lib/img/elder.jpg" class="white" -->